Edward Carson: Archer-Shee case

-Carson was also the victorious counsel in the 1910 Archer-Shee Case, exonerating a Royal Naval College, Osborne cadet of the charge of theft.
-The cadet was from a quite prominent Roman Catholic banking family, and educated at Stonyhurst.
+Carson was also the victorious counsel in the 1910 Archer-Shee Case, exonerating a Royal Naval College, Osborne cadet of the charge of theft of a postal order.
+The cadet was from a quite prominent Roman Catholic banking family, and educated, both before and after Osborne, at Stonyhurst College.
 On this case, Terence Rattigan based his play The Winslow Boy.
-The fictional barrister, Morton, is a somewhat different character from Carson.

 Politics

 Initially a radical Liberal, Carson's political career began on 20 June 1892, when he was appointed Solicitor-General for Ireland, although he was not then a member of the House of Commons.
 He was elected as Member of Parliament for the Dublin University constituency in the 1892 general election as a Liberal Unionist, although overall the Liberal Party won the election.

 Carson maintained his career as a barrister and was admitted to the English Bar by The Honourable Society of the Middle Temple in 1893 and from then on mainly practised in London.
 In 1896 he was sworn of the Irish Privy Council.
-He was appointed Solicitor-General for England on 7 May 1900, receiving the customary knighthood.
+He was appointed Solicitor-General for England on 7 May 1900, receiving the customary knighthood upon taking office.
 He served in this position until the Conservative government resigned in December 1905, when he was rewarded with membership of the Privy Council.

 In the 1918 general election, Sinn Féin won 73 out of the 105 Irish seats in the House of Commons.
 In 25 constituencies, Sinn Féin won the seats unopposed.
 Unionists (including Ulster Unionist Labour Association) won 26 seats, all but three of which were in the six counties that today form Northern Ireland, and the Irish Parliamentary Party won only six (down from 84), all but one in Ulster.
 The Labour Party did not stand in the election, allowing the electorate to decide between home rule or a republic by having a clear choice between the two nationalist parties.
 Irish Republicans regarded these elections as the mandate to establish the First Dáil.
 As such, all persons in Ireland elected to Westminster were considered to have been elected to Dáil Éireann.
 Had he chosen to do so, Carson could have exercised the option of attending the meeting of the First Dáil in the Mansion House on 21 January 1919.
-Like all of those elected to Irish seats in December 1918 he received an invitation, written as gaeilge, to attend.
+Like all of those elected to Irish seats in December 1918, he received an invitation, written in Irish, to attend.
 He kept the invitation as a souvenir.
 When his name was called out in the first roll call of the new Dáil, it was met by silence, and then laughter, from the Sinn Féin delegates and the audience in the Mansion House.
 He was listed as "as láthair", or absent.